-Webinar – Insurance and Development: Partnering on Risk, Resilience, and Transformation
+Webinar – Insurance and Development: Partnering on Risk, Resilience, and Transformation, an official side event of the Road to Seville

 Description: Despite global commitments, the stark reality is that only 16% of the SDG targets are on track and the annual 2030 Agenda financing gap is $4.2 trillion.
 While risk is a recurring theme throughout development discussions, the insurance industry’s distinctive risk management and risk transfer capabilities remain significantly underutilized.
 The industry is a cornerstone of the global financial system, managing assets of over $40 trillion, paying claims and benefits of up to $5.5 trillion annually, and holding liabilities of $36 trillion for future payouts.
 This webinar will explore how the industry can play a greater role in helping households, businesses, and governments navigate risks, build resilience, and enable transformations from unsustainable to sustainable practices.
 Leading global experts across the public and private sectors will explore how insurance can drive the transformational innovations required to achieve sustainable development.